 Saskatchewan Pressure Equipment Safety Legislation Seminar

-TSASK is once again offering the PESL course under the guidance of recognized industry expert, Brian Krasiun, P.Eng and Principal Engineer of ASFALEIA Inspection & Management Services Ltd. As in the past, Brian will guide attendees through the maze of legislation, codes and standards that regulate pressure equipment in Saskatchewan.
-The course will provide attendees with a greater awareness, knowledge and understanding of the Saskatchewan legislation and the many program areas regulated by the Technical Safety Authority of Saskatchewan (TSASK).
+On January 1st, the new Saskatchewan Boiler and Pressure Vessel Regulations will come into effect.
+Stakeholders should consider attending this course to hear first hand, the changes that will be taking effect.
+Under the guidance of recognized industry expert, Brian Krasiun, P.Eng and Principal Engineer of ASFALEIA Inspection & Management Services Ltd, attendees will not only be taken through the changes to the old Regulations, they will also be guided through the maze of legislation, codes and standards that regulate pressure equipment and piping in Saskatchewan.
+The course will provide attendees with a greater awareness, knowledge and understanding of the new Regulations and the many program areas regulated by the Technical Safety Authority of Saskatchewan (TSASK).
 Click here to view brochure.
-The cost has remained the same for 2017 at $735 per registrant.
+The cost has remained the same for 2018 at $735 per registrant.

 2 day instructional seminar